Ministry of Service

 As the organization became more professional in the 1950s, we also had to choose a particular legal standing.
 Leaders chose to be considered a church because it seemed to be the best fit description for the faith-based movement.

-Former Board member Don Webb put it this way: “He clearly intended that any church claiming to be of Christ would above all want to be like Christ, and, in God’s love, try to serve those who need help. … But we Methodists – Catholics, Baptists, whatever – do need our own nurturing in faith!
+Former Board member the Rev. Don Webb called Volunteers of America a “church without walls,” saying: “He clearly intended that any church claiming to be of Christ would above all want to be like Christ, and, in God’s love, try to serve those who need help. … But we Methodists – Catholics, Baptists, whatever – do need our own nurturing in faith!
 So on Sundays, we go to our own Mother Church.”

 Today we welcome people of all faiths to share in our ministry of service, to uplift their neighbors and serve God by serving others.